anwyho/aoc2020/README.md

 We're just listing out every seat from left-to-right then top-to-bottom.

-If we made a dictionary of these mappings, the entry would look like the middle one, since `#.###LL.#` would mean the center seat would turn into `L`:
+If we made a lookup table of these mappings, the entry would look like the middle one, since `#.###LL.#` would mean the center seat would turn into `L`:

 ```
 ...